NickHuangbeauty/udacity_capstone_project/README.md

 | 2 | imm_address             | value_of_imm_address  | string    | Address Value   | ALABAMA |

+#### How to use the tables?
+The main of my project idea is how to provide a useful information for our customers to know more COVID-19 spreed and news.

+Purpose:
+  1. Training Data: Depending on this aim, users could query the news table for machine learning before customers received news articles.

+  2. People behavior and pandemic spread: With this aim, users could join dimension tables like imm_personal, imm_travel, and destination_city to gain more information about the pandemic spread with people's behavior.

 #### Variables
 - Variables are a generic way to store and retrieve arbitrary content or settings as a simple key-value store within Airflow.